wol-fi/volfi/bindings/r/README.md

 # volfiR

-Minimal R binding for the volfi Annulus v0.2.0 research reference implementation.
+Minimal R binding for the volfi v0.2.0 research reference implementation.

 This binding follows the repository scope: it exposes the quantile-identity implementation and is not presented as a head-to-head performance comparison with other libraries.